janosh/svelte-multiselect/readme.md

    Customize how dropdown options are filtered when user enters search string into `<MultiSelect />`.
 Defaults to:

 1. ```ts
-   focusInputOnSelect: boolean | 'desktop' = `desktop`
+   closeDropdownOnSelect: boolean | 'desktop' = `desktop`
    ```

    One of `true`, `false` or `'desktop'`.
-Whether to set the cursor back to the input element after selecting an element. 'desktop' means only do so if current window width is larger than the current value of `breakpoint` prop (default 800).
+Whether to close the dropdown list after selecting a dropdown item.
+If `true`, component will loose focus and `dropdown` is closed. `'desktop'` means `false` if current window width is larger than the current value of `breakpoint` prop (default is 800, meaning screen width in pixels).
+This is to align with the default behavior of many mobile browsers like Safari which close dropdowns after selecting an option while desktop browsers facilitate multi-selection by leaving dropdowns open.

 1. ```ts
    form_input: HTMLInputElement | null = null